TGL Ronald Starink

 - ATLAS Strip Endcap (ITk):

-- The Endcap ITk passed its Final Design Review (FDR).
+· The Endcap ITk passed its Production Readiness Review (PRR).

 · Conceptional Design of the ETpathfinder was made

 · Together with Hogeschool Windesheim a redesign of the PMT Support was made.
 Now the PMT Support can be injection molded

 · Preparation for Phase 2 production was completed.

 · Production of 180 SSD modules was completed.